ResearchComputing/Documentation/docs/compute/filesystems.md

 ### How to increase I/O performance:

 1. If you are running a job array and each job in the array will be reading the same dataset, `/pl/active` is not an optimal place for simultaneous reads (or writes).
-Instead, copy the data to `/scratch/alpine/$USER` (Alpine) or `/rc_scratch/$USER` (Blanca) first.
+Instead, copy the data to `/scratch/alpine/$USER` first.

 2. If you need to read data from `/pl/active` more than once during a job, copy it to `$SLURM_SCRATCH` at the beginning of the job and read it from there.
-Or. if the dataset is too big for `$SLURM_SCRATCH`, copy it to `/scratch/alpine/$USER` (Alpine) or `/rc_scratch/$USER` (Blanca) and read it from there.
+Or. if the dataset is too big for `$SLURM_SCRATCH`, copy it to `/scratch/alpine/$USER` and read it from there.

-3. If output files from one job need to be read by other compute jobs, write to `/scratch/alpine/$USER` (Alpine) or `/rc_scratch/$USER` (Blanca).
+3. If output files from one job need to be read by other compute jobs, write to `/scratch/alpine/$USER`.

 4. All filesystems struggle to be performant with small file I/O. If you can choose between one file and 100 files for storing the same amount of data, you will see far better performance from the single large file.

 5. PetaLibrary (`/pl/active`) is backed by ZFS, which is a Copy on Write filesystem.
 This means that ZFS does not ever modify a block in place.
 If you make a small change to a file, ZFS doesn’t change the underlying block, it copies the entire block and makes your change to the new block.
 Over time this leads to fragmentation and poor performance.
-When possible, copy data from `/pl/active` to `/scratch/alpine/$USER` (Alpine) or `/rc_scratch/$USER` (Blanca), compute against it, and copy data back to `/pl/active`.
+When possible, copy data from `/pl/active` to `/scratch/alpine/$USER`, compute against it, and copy data back to `/pl/active`.
 This helps to avoid fragmentation and write amplification.

 6. If you reuse data within code, try to read it in once and keep it stored as a variable in memory, rather than repeatedly opening the same file each time you need the data (i.e., move file reads outside of “do loops”)